SAP-samples/teched2022-DA280/exercises/2_Connect_to_DWC/Readme.md

 <br>![](/exercises/2_Connect_to_DWC/images/03_Configuration.png)

-Finally, click on OK and you should receive a positive confirmation.
+Finally, click on Create and you should receive a positive confirmation.